 If your children’s progress is not quite where you expected, should you modify your schedule?
 Or, should you modify your expectations?
 Try not to compare your schedule to that of traditional schools.
 Homeschooling allows you to work at the pace that suits your family’s needs and interests.
 Days filled with joy and piqued curiosity are more important than checkmarks beside every lesson detail for each day.

-Remember that our Education Counselors are available via phone or email for free consultations to help you with planning and scheduling.
-Our experts can also provide some insight on how your child is progressing and how to get back on track if needed.
+Remember that our Education Counselors are available to all Calvert families via phone or email for free consultations to help you with planning and scheduling.
+Our experts can also provide some insight into how your child is progressing and how to get back on track if needed.

 Once you’ve had time to reflect on all of the above, it’s time to focus on areas where you can make improvements.